department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/design/sourceofcontenttruth.md

 [IF yes:]

-**Which facility treated you?**
+**Which VA facility treated you?**

-We’ll request your VA medical records from here
+We’ll request your VA medical records from this facility

 Name of VA medical center, VA treatment facility, or Federal department or agency (*Required)

-Error: You need to enter a VA facility
+Error: You must enter a VA facility

-Choose the conditions for which you received treatment at this facility. (*Required)
+Choose the conditions you received treatment for at this facility. (*Required)

-Error: You need to choose a condition.
+Error: You must choose a condition.

-First treatment date (You can estimate) (*Required)
+First treatment date (you can estimate) (*Required)

 [month]